capillariesio/capillaries/doc/scriptconfig.md

 Default: 1000

 #### r.urls
 File reader only.
 List of files to read from.
 One file - one batch.
+Supports file and http/https URLs.
+Most Capillaries integration tests use file URLS. [tag_and_denormalize test](../test/tag_and_denormalize/README.md) has an option to run against test data stored in GitHub.

 #### r.columns
 File reader only.
 Array of file reader [column definitions](glossary.md#file-reader-column-definition)